 ExtendedCallInfo structure will have extra call information.
-For this release, ExtendedCallReason field belongs to the ExtendedCallInfo structure.
+For Cisco Unified Communications Manager Release 7.0(1), the ExtendedCallReason field belongs to the ExtendedCallInfo structure.

-CallAttributeInfo will contain the information about attributeType (Monitoring, Monitored, Recorder, securityStatus) and PartyInfo (Dn,Partition,DeviceName)
+CallAttributeInfo will contain the information about attributeType (Monitoring, Monitored, Recorder, security Status) and PartyInfo (Dn, Partition, DeviceName)